yangfan14/On-the-road/Motto.md

 - #### Keep your own pace towards success, and do not be overly anxious about external environment.
 (20220504)
 - #### Be yourself!
 Everyone is unique.
 Keep doing what you think is valuable.
 (20220505)
+- #### Frameworks are higher order functions based on programming basics.
+They are similar to the various tools we human make along history.
+We can better realize what else we are able to acheive and how far we can go with the '0's and '1's.
+Maybe eventually we will find that the answer is everything.
+(20220508)